The legal costs of buying a house

 Price (incl VAT)

-This is also called “acting for your lender".
+This might also be called “acting for your lender".

-Unless you are a cash buyer, you’ll need to get a mortgage.
-Conveyancers may charge extra fees for the admin work involved in dealing with your mortgage.
+You’ll need a mortgage unless you are a cash buyer.
+Conveyancers may charge extra fees for the administrative work involved in dealing with your mortgage.

 Some conveyancers include this in their base legal fees if they know you are getting a mortgage, so if you don’t see it on a quote, that might be where it is!

-Even if you aren’t paying Stamp Duty, your conveyancer still has to fill in and lodge the form with the Land Registry if the property purchase price is over £40,000.
+Even if you aren’t paying Stamp Duty, your conveyancer must fill in and lodge the form with the Land Registry if the property purchase price is over £40,000.

 This is another charge that many conveyancers will include in their base legal fees, but others have as an additional fee.
 See our hidden fees section for more of these!

-If you have received money from family or friends that is being used for your deposit, conveyancers need to do some work to make sure this gifted money is all above board.
+If you have received money from family or friends that is being used for your deposit, conveyancers need to do some work to ensure this gift is all above board.

-Conveyancers may charge more for this if the person giving you money is outside of the UK, or planning to live in the house with you (but not have any ownership of the property).
+Conveyancers may charge more if the person giving you money is outside of the UK or planning to live in the house with you (but does not have any ownership of the property).

 If the gifted amount is small, you might consider using it to pay for furniture or legal fees instead of using it for a deposit to avoid this cost.